-Calendar for Submission and Evaluation of Nominations: The deadline for receiving nominations is Friday, February 24.
+Calendar for Submission and Evaluation of Nominations: A call for nominations is sent out in mid-January each year, with nominations accepted until mid-to-late February.
 Nominations will be reviewed by the LSA Curriculum Committee, which will recommend an award recipient to the LSA Executive Committee.
 The successful unit will be notified in May and will be presented an award of $25,000 at the beginning of the following academic year.
 How these funds are used is at the discretion of the unit, though uses should conform to normal University rules and should be directed toward the benefit of undergraduate teaching and the undergraduate experience within the unit.

 Please submit a nomination packet justifying why your unit deserves this award.
 The packet should include the following: